Dash-OS/ioredis-utils/README.md

 There are some included and
 [pre-compiled lua scripts](https://github.com/Dash-OS/ioredis-utils/blob/master/src/extras/scripts.js)
 with this library.
+They increase the performance of doing the same with multi/pipelines by well over 300%.

 They are not used by default and are not imported.
-They are automatically built whenever the package is published from the [lua directory](https://github.com/Dash-OS/ioredis-utils/tree/master/lua).
-You can easily add them if you wish:
+They are automatically built whenever the package is published from the
+[lua directory](https://github.com/Dash-OS/ioredis-utils/tree/master/lua).
+You
+can easily add them if you wish: